A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

-where $A \preceq 0$ denotes that $A$ is a negative definite matrix.
-The semidefinite constraint can be reformulated using the smallest eigenvalues.
-This approach was outlined in \cite{Sic13}.
-Note that \eqref{eq:robust_approx_quadratic} is a {\it mathematical program with equilibrium constraints} (MPEC).
-This type of problem can be solved efficiently by a SQP method under relatively mild assumptions \cite{FLRS06,Ley06}.
-The required derivatives for the quadratic approximation can again be derived in different ways.
-In this work we assume that the number of parameters is small and we opted for a sensitivity based approach.
+where $A \preceq 0$ denotes that $A$ is a negative semidefinite matrix.
+The optimization variables are $p\in\mathbb R^{N_p}$, $\delta_0,\ldots,\delta_{N_g}\in\mathbb R^{N_\phi}$, and $\lambda_0,\ldots,\lambda_{N_g}\in\mathbb R$.
+The semidefinite constraint can be reformulated using the smallest eigenvalues as was outlined in \cite{Sic13} or be treated, e.g., by interior point techniques.
+Problem \eqref{eq:robust_approx_quadratic} is a {\it mathematical program with equilibrium constraints} (MPEC).
+To solve these problems numerically one has to pay attention to the complementarity constraint.
+It turns out that SQP method under relatively mild assumptions and few modifications \cite{FLRS06,Ley06} can solve these type of problems efficiently.
+In \cite{LU17} the required changes are outlined in details for the given problem.

+The computation of the derivatives required for the quadratic approximation can be done by different approaches.
+Depending on the number of parameters, the sensitivity or the adjoint approach should be chosen.
+In this work, it is assumed that the number of uncertain parameters is small and the sensitivity based approach is utilized.